Purchasing a home in Orlando with RE/MAX 200 Realty

 Step 8 – Close the deal

-Your lender will supply you with a Good Faith Estimate (GFE) of your closing costs within three days of receiving your application.
-You'll get a Good Faith Estimate (GFE) outlining closing costs from your mortgage lender within three days of getting your application.
-The estimate rests on the loan amount.
-RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if it all looks all right.
+This estimate is based on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if it all looks adequate.

 Then we'll close on your home.
-This will probably take place at a title company or escrow office and will probably be a smooth and stress-free occasion.
+This will most likely happen at a title company or escrow office and will likely be a smooth and calm occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 407.924.7670 or send me an e-mail.
+And if you need anything, just call me at 407-924-7670 or send me an e-mail.

 by David Welch